Compliance

 - Utility Involvement: No regulatory guidelines have been established with regard to involving utilities in supporting building energy code compliance.
 NM’s largest investor-owned utility has provided building code training as part of its energy efficiency programming.
 Utilities conducted workshops on the energy code as part of the Efficient Use of Energy Act which support energy efficiency.

-- Stakeholder Advisory Group: Technical Advisory Committees with different skill sets meet once a month to resolve issues of complaince.
+- Stakeholder Advisory Group: Technical Advisory Committees with different skill sets meet once a month to resolve issues of compliance.
 These groups report to the Construction Industries Division which enforces the energy code.

 - Training/Outreach: New Mexico is actively engaged in providing and supporting training programs and outreach and continues to work with home builder organizations to provide information, training and technical assistance as needed.
-New Mexico will start developing training workshop information for the 2018 International Energy Conservtion Code
+New Mexico offers training workshops for the 2018 International Energy Conservation Code

 - Gap Analysis/Strategic Compliance Plan: NYS performed a Gap Analysis and strategic compliance plan, or Action Plan.
 The draft report was prepared April 2016, describing both Gap Analysis findings as well as an Action Plan for proposed measures to improve Energy Code compliance and enforcement.
 Gap Analysis findings included in-depth interviews with approximately 150 design, construction and enforcement professionals, as well as building owners and representatives from state and local government.
 Gap Analysis also include a survey of approximately 450 NYS code enforcement officials and review of statewide compliance assessments and market intervention strategies designed to improve compliance and enforcement performed to date.

 - Baseline & Updated Compliance Studies: New York State’s most recent statewide energy code compliance studies took place in 2015/2016 and 2019/2020.
 New York State conducted its first Delphi Panel in 2015 (report published February 2016) with a group of experts in new and existing residential and commercial sector design, construction and enforcement, to gather information on the frequency and quality of specific building practices employed in the State.
 Through the iterative process of collecting opinions and building consensus between experts, NYSERDA analyzed building practices and code compliance to estimate a baseline energy code compliance level for the State.
 A second Delphi Panel was conducted in 3 phases between October 2019 and January 2020, to measure compliance with the 2016 New York State Energy Conservation Construction Code.
 During that time, a longitudinal study of in-depth interviews with three municipalities (urban, suburban and rural) was also conducted to supplement Delphi Panel findings.
-Reports for these studies will be published in 2020.
 An additional Delphi Panel was conducted in 2022, with reported results expected Q3, and another is planned for 2023.
-Additional longitudinal studies are planned through 2023, to measure progress.
+Additional longitudinal studies occurred through 2023, to measure progress.

 - Utility Involvement: NYSERDA administers utility rate payer dollars to support building energy code compliance and enforcement.
 On January 21, 2016, the New York State Public Service Commission issued an order authorizing the Clean Energy Fund Framework.
 NYSERDA will administer a multi-million dollar investment in supporting building energy code compliance and enforcement through 2025.
 In 2019, NYSERDA supported and trained over 3,300 professionals at 119 events throughout the state.
 NYSERDA also published the Performance Path Enforcement Manual for enforcement professionals in October 2018, the New York State Energy Code Manual for Design Professionals in June 2019, and the Energy Code Enforcement Manual for Code Enforcement Officials in June 2019.
 Resources available here.